snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 The weight given for each percent progress reached used for the calculation of the play_time_sec_estimated field.
 It is based on the difference of the current and preciding percent_progress rate.
 {% enddocs %}

-{% docs col_play_time_sec_muted %}
+{% docs col_play_time_muted_secs %}
-Calculated duration of muted play in seconds.
+Total seconds user spent playing content on mute (excluding linear ads).
+If the media session entity is tracked with media events, the information is read from there.
+This is an accurate measurement provided by the tracker.

+If the media session entity is not tracked, the value is estimated.
 It is based on the percent_progress event and whether the user played it on mute during this event or not.
 {% enddocs %}

 {% docs col_is_played %}